-If your package came with a USB 2.0/GAME module, connect the USB cable to this header.
+Connect the USB 2.0/GAME module to this header.
 The module has two USB 2.0 ports that support the next generation USB peripherals such as high resolution cameras, scanners, and printers.

 You must install the driver before you can use the USB 2.0 capability.